-See 6.19 Right to Terminate Lease.
+See 6.19 Right to Terminate a Lease.

 The landlord can request the competent court to confirm the immediate termination of the lease and to order the eviction of the tenant.
 The court may grant a reasonable deadline for the tenant to vacate the premises.
 Court proceedings with respect to lease agreements usually take approximately six months.

-If the Luxembourg government initiates an expropriation procedure of the premises occupied by a tenant, for public reasons, the tenant will be called by the landlord to participate in the expropriation proceedings and will normally be indemnified by the government if the lease has to be terminated following the expropriation procedure.
+If the Luxembourg government initiates an expropriation procedure for premises occupied by a tenant, for public reasons, the tenant will be called by the landlord to participate in the expropriation proceedings and will normally be indemnified by the government if the lease has to be terminated following the expropriation procedure.

 There are three main methods used to price construction projects, as follows: